Onlycost15yens/SOFT2412-calculator/README.md

-# SOFT2412
+# SOFT2412 calculator
-This is a repo for Class SOFT2412
+This is a repo for SOFT2412 calculator program
-#1 calculator